nitinyeranale/Student-Faculty-Interaction-System/README.md

 ## Home page :
 The home page of the Student-Faculty Interaction System serves as the main entry point for users and provides an overview of the system's features and functionalities.
-The design of the home page should be visually appealing, user-friendly, and provide easy navigation to key sections of the system . <a href="https://github.com/nitinyeranale/Student-Faculty-Interaction-System/blob/main/Home.png">Dashbord</a>
+The design of the home page should be visually appealing, user-friendly, and provide easy navigation to key sections of the system . <a href="https://github.com/nitinyeranale/Student-Faculty-Interaction-System/blob/main/Home.png">Home_Page</a>

+##ogin Page :
+Use to Login Admin, Faculty, and Student. <a href="https://github.com/nitinyeranale/Student-Faculty-Interaction-System/blob/main/Login.png">Login</a>

+## Admin Dashboard :
+The admin dashboard in the Student-Faculty Interaction System project provides administrators with a comprehensive set of tools and functionalities to manage and oversee the system's operations.<a href="https://github.com/nitinyeranale/Student-Faculty-Interaction-System/blob/main/Admin.png">Admin_Dashboard</a>

+##Faculty Dashboard :
+The faculty dashboard is a dedicated section within the Student-Faculty Interaction System that offers faculty members access to essential tools and information to effectively manage their courses and interact with students.
+It provides a centralized hub where faculty members can view and manage course-related activities.